Words create reality. I clearly like to create a different reality because I love to invent words.

 Quirkytogether* (n., adj.)
 (1999) A healthy, dynamic bond between two quirkyalones, or a quirkyalone and nonquirkyalone, who create the structure and rules for their relationship based on the individuality of who they are and their needs.
 A loving respectful connection of two quirky individuals who merge but not totally.
 Being quirkytogether is all about authenticity and vulnerability–you can’t be quirkytogether without bringing your full self to the encounter.
 You can read the chapter on Quirkytogether in Quirkyalone.

 Tangasm (n.)
 (2010) A transcendent, sometimes sweaty feeling of connection that you can have with yourself, your dance partner, the music, and the whole room, when dancing tango.
 A tangasm is not a climax in the way we think of an “orgasm.”
 There is no particular moment of release.
 The tangasm is not about how it looks, it’s about how it feels.
 You can read about the tangasm in this essay, Is Tango Better than Sex?

 Tango Fairygodmother (or father)* (n..)
-(2019) A person who will take you deep into the tango culture and the milongas in Buenos Aires in our Solo Chica Tango Adventure program.
+(2019) A person who will help make your tango dreams come true when they take you deep into the tango culture and the milongas in Buenos Aires in our Tango Adventure program in Buenos Aires.

 Wet** (adj.)
 (2014) A word whose meaning for me is a work in progress as I finish up my memoir.
 For now, let’s say being wet in being in tune with your body’s messages and reading its cues using your own sexual and sensual energy as a source of confidence and vitality.
 You can read about my upcoming memoir here.